trapexit/mergerfs/mkdocs/docs/config/fuse_msg_size.md

 threads](threads.md) configured.
 Keep this in mind for systems with lower amounts of memory like most SBCs.

-On kernels before v4.20 the value has no effect.
-On kernels between v4.20 and v6.13 it will ignore values above 256.
-On kernels >= v6.13 values above 65535 will be set to 65535.
+On kernels before v4.20 the option has no effect.
+On kernels between v4.20 and v6.13 the max value is 256.
+On kernels >= v6.13 the maxium value is 65535.

+Since page size can differ between systems mergerfs can take a value in bytes and will convert it to the proper number of pages (rounded up).